-September 5th, 1967 – March 12th, 2020 (Bhanu’s illustration is by his niece Anjora, sketched thoughfully for his prayer meeting)
+September 5th, 1967 – March 12th, 2020 (Bhanu’s illustration is by his niece Anjora, sketched thoughtfully for his prayer meeting)

 The man of feeling